-All core courses must be completed with a grade of C or better.
+A letter grade of a C or better is required.
 Transfer courses are not permitted for core requirements.
-Students may not “double count” courses that overlap with other AEM minors—the course you choose can only count toward one minor.
-To count toward your 6 AEM credits, a course must have the AEM course code.
+Students may not “double count” courses that overlap with the other AEM minors – the courses you choose may only count toward one minor.

 Intermediate Microeconomic Theory